DavidBurela/riscv-emulator-docker-image/README.md

 # Expose port 2222 which is routed through into the QEMU RISC-V guest
 docker run -d --publish 127.0.0.1:2222:2222/tcp riscv-emulator

-# 3. SSH directly into the QEMU RISC-V guest.
+# 3. SSH directly into the QEMU RISC-V guest, the default password is "root".
 (Might take a few minutes for guest to start)
 ssh root@localhost -p 2222
 ```